hideya/langchain-google-genai-ex/ARCHITECTURAL_DECISIONS.md

-# Architectural Decisions: Why We Fix at invocationParams() Level
+# Architectural Decisions: Why We Fix at Downstream Level

 > **📅 Research Date**: This architectural analysis is based on research conducted on September 2, 2025, including comprehensive testing against 10 MCP servers and analysis of LangChain.js ecosystem design patterns.
 Technology stacks evolve rapidly, so please verify current best practices.

 ## Overview

-This document explains the architectural decisions behind `@hideya/langchain-google-genai-ex`, specifically why we chose to fix schema compatibility at the `invocationParams()` level rather than at the root cause or other upstream levels.
+This document explains the architectural decisions behind `@hideya/langchain-google-genai-ex`, specifically why we chose to fix schema compatibility at the downstream level (after LangChain processing) rather than at the root cause or upstream levels.

+## Two Approaches to Schema Transformation

+**Upstream Approach**: Transform MCP tool schemas *before* they enter LangChain's processing pipeline
+**Downstream Approach**: Transform tool schemas *after* LangChain's internal processing, right before the Gemini API call

+Our comprehensive testing proves the downstream approach is more reliable and avoids the architectural problems that make upstream fixes fragile.

 ## The Core Question

 After discovering that `zodToJsonSchema` is the root cause of Gemini schema incompatibility, a natural question arises:

-> **"Why not fix the issue by updating `zodToJsonSchema` directly or applying transformations upstream?"**
+> **"Why not fix the issue by updating `zodToJsonSchema` directly or applying transformations upstream in the pipeline?"**

 This document analyzes these approaches and explains our architectural choices based on **evidence from real-world testing**.